 The itineraries go to the Antarctic Peninsula and the South Shetland Islands.
-They are programs designed to make adventure tourism, with a duration of 11 and 12 days.
-The activities to be carried out are all included in the price of the trip: kayaking, snowshoeing (snowshoeing), camping (camping), mountaineering, hiking and even a photography course.
+They are programs designed to make adventure tourism, with a duration of 13 days.
+The activities to be carried out are all included in the price of the trip: kayaking, snowshoeing, camping, mountaineering, hiking and even a photography course.
 Those adventure lovers recommend these trips because for the same rate they have the plus of living Antarctica more fully and in close contact with nature.
 Are trips to Antarctica most recommended of all and with an excellent price-quality ratio, for this reason should be booked well in advance as the demand is very high.

 Day 1 - Departure from the port of Ushuaia

 The embarkation is done in the afternoon, in the port of Ushuaia, capital of Tierra del Fuego (Argentina), the southernmost city in the world, situated on the shores of the Beagle Channel.
 The boat slowly will move away from the coast, showing the picturesque bay and its urban panorama.
 The navigation will be overnight, sailing towards the Drake Passage.

 Day 2 to 3 - Sailing through the Drake Passage towards Peninsula

 Throughout two days, the ship will move through the Drake Passage, a short and stirred sea route between the American continent and the Antarctic Peninsula.
 When we get to the Antarctic Convergence, a natural barrier where warm currents from the north mix with cold water from the south determining a wide biodiversity, we will be able to appreciate a numerous sub-Antarctic species.